PrathmeshDasi/security-researcher-portfolio/README.md

-# 🛡️ Cybersecurity Portfolio — Prathmesh Dasi
+# 🛡️ Cybersecurity Portfolio — Prathamesh Dasi

 A minimal and professional portfolio built using **Node.js**, **Express**, and **EJS** to showcase cybersecurity skills, bug bounty findings, blog posts, and research highlights.